|

 No monologues, fees or membership required.

-Please be prepared to list all potential rehearsal conflicts
+Please be prepared to list all potential rehearsal conflicts on the audition form.

 Script available from Dramatists Play Service, Inc..